Skip to main content

 tfplan

-Step 6 - buildx bake file
+Step 6 - file with secrets for local deploy

-Create file deploy/docker-bake.hcl:
+Create file deploy/.env.secrets.prod

 Step 7 - main terraform file main.tf